 Point Reyes Station facility, vacant since 2014, eyed for public benefit

-In 2018, CDA and a community advisory working group hosted two community meetings in Point Reyes Station to develop components of a request for proposal for potential housing developers looking to rehabilitate the property.
+In 2018, CDA and a community advisory working group hosted two community meetings in Point Reyes Station to explore components of possible requests for proposal for a potential partner to rehabilitate the property.
 Of the many public benefit use case scenarios the participants provided, affordable housing for families was the most common theme heard at both meetings.

-In Marin, a household income of $129,150 qualifies a four-person household for subsidized low-income housing, and an income of $80,600 qualifies that same household as very low-income.
+In Marin, a household income of $129,150 qualifies a four-person household as low-income, and an income of $80,600 qualifies that same household as very low-income.
 The qualifying income levels are based on a percentage of the median household income in Marin, which, for a family of four, is $136,800 as of April 2019.

-More information can be found at www.marincounty.org/coastguard, including answers to frequently asked questions, more about the Advisory Working Group, and an archive of community meetings about the property.
-Anyone may subscribe to receive e-mailed updates from Marin CDA about the Coast Guard property, and questions may be emailed to CDA staff.
+More information can be found at the County's Coast Guard Housing website, including answers to frequently asked questions, more about the Community Advisory Working Group, and an archive of community meetings regarding the property.
+Anyone may subscribe to receive e-mailed updates from Marin CDA about the Coast Guard property, and questions may be emailed to CDA staff at Lealee Thomas.